nhsconnect/FHIR-CDS/pages/explore/api_appointment.md

 ​
 ### Usage ###
 The [Appointment](http://hl7.org/fhir/STU3/appointment.html) resource is used to group the details of appointments that are booked or requested for the patient as a result of `ReferralRequests` and can be found in `ReferralRequest.supportingInfo`.

-​
+For the CDS API, we are using the [UECDI Appointment Booking Specification]() ​
 Detailed implementation guidance for an `Appointment` resource in the context of a CDS Encounter Report is given below:
 ​